What I took with me

 - hot water bottle (there are kettles at the campsites), thermal underwear

-- a pair of earings, but in fact I found the 2 which I picked up in a hostel in Spain in April which were still in my bag!
-Not, of course, absolutely necessary, just a nod to some sort of self-decoration
+- a pair of earings, although in fact I found the 2 which I picked up in a hostel in Spain in April which were still in my bag!
+Not, of course absolutely necessary, just a nod to some sort of self-decoration

 - A compass.
 I got a new one for my birthday so that will be in my luggage from now on, whichever direction I go in!